The Australian desert – the outback of Australia

 In Western Australia, Martu people, whose country includes the communities north of Wiluna, of Jigalong, Parngurr and Punmu, burn small fires on a regular basis to manage the country with rangers from the Rangelands NRM's Traditional and Contemporary Fire Project.
 The project encompasses traditional knowledge and techniques for cool mosaic burning as well as European techniques for hazard burning.

-For Martu people, fire is a way to refresh the country, regenerate plant growth as well as manage the height of the grass to prevent out of control fires from lightening.
+For Martu people, fire is a way to refresh the country, regenerate plant growth as well as manage the height of the grass to prevent out of control fires from lightning strikes.
 Controlling fire is a skill and knowledge that is remembered from the old people and passed down to the younger generation.
 Lindsay Robinson, a Martu ranger, believes that, fire;

 Its like for us learning, refreshing the country.
 It is like farming, you go out and bring in some bush foods and bush tucker.
 It's the same, similar thing when you're making a little farm, just going out and making a waru [fire] and bring in more kipara [bush turkey] back again and Jimjiwirrlyi [bushraisin] and wamurla [bush tomato].
 Its keeping that country fresh.